Security Compliance Best Practices

 HIPAA

-The US Health Insurance Portability and Accountability Act (HIPAA) ensures that healthcare providers guarantee the confidentiality and security of digital health information during storage and transmission.
-Moreover, within the HIPAA healthcare providers are required to take reasonable precautions against any threats, security breaches, and inappropriate use of health data.
+The US Health Insurance Portability and Accountability Act (HIPAA) ensures that healthcare providers guarantee the confidentiality and security of digital health information and protect healthcare-sensitive data during storage and transmission.
+Moreover, under HIPAA, healthcare providers are required to take reasonable precautions against any threats, data security breaches, and improper use of health data.

 Penalties for breaking HIPAA regulations might reach up to $50K, as well as imprisonment of up to 1 year.

-On December 14, 2022, the European Parlament published in its Official Journal Directive (EU) 2022/2555, also known as NIS 2.
-According to the legislative act, all member states must guarantee that organizations should take appropriate operational, technical, and organizational measures, based on an all-hazards approach, to address cybersecurity risks of network and information systems.
-Thus, the requirements shall include at least the following measures:
+On December 14, 2022, the European Parliament published in its Official Journal Directive (EU) 2022/2555, also known as NIS2.
+According to the legislative act, all member states must guarantee that organizations take appropriate operational, technical, and organizational measures, based on an all-hazards approach, to address cybersecurity risks of network and information systems.
+Thus, the requirements shall include at least the following measures to deal with security concerns:

-6. guidelines and practices for assessing cybersecurity risk-management strategies’ efficiency;
+- guidelines and practices for assessing cybersecurity risk management strategies and their efficiency;

-7. cybersecurity training and fundamental cyber hygiene procedures;
+- cybersecurity employee training and fundamental cyber hygiene procedures;

-8. guidelines and practices for using encryption and cryptography;
+- guidelines and data handling practices for using encryption and cryptography;

-10. implementation of 2FA or MFA, and secure communication.
+- implementation of security measures such as 2FA or multi-factor authentication, and secure communication.

 DORA

-Another new EU regulation is the Digital Operational Resilience Act which is mainly aimed at solving the issue with the EU financial regulation.
-Within DORA, organizations must comply with the rules and regulations for detection, protection, containment, recovery, and repair competence against ICT-related incidents.
-This regulation sets rules on ICT risk management, operational resilience testing, incident reporting, and ICT third-party risk monitoring.
+Other EU regulatory requirements are laid out in the Digital Operational Resilience Act, which is mainly aimed at solving the issue with the EU financial regulation.
+Within DORA, organizations must comply with regulatory requirements for detection, protection, containment, recovery, and repair competence against ICT-related incidents.
+This regulation sets rules on ICT risk management, operational resilience testing, incident reporting, and ICT third-party risk management and monitoring.

-DORA shall enter into force from the 17th of January 2025, so companies still have time to adapt their regulations within it.
+DORA entered into force on the 17th of January 2025, so companies already have to adapt their internal security policies and regulations within it.

 Other security compliance frameworks